josh-mchugh/reactjs-resume/README.md

 # React Resume

-> Data Driven React and Tailwindcss Resume
+> Data Driven ReactJS and Tailwindcss Resume

 Create a clean looking resume with ReactJS and Tailwindcss with a web view of a A4 paper.